Chipex Frequently Asked Questions

 The Chipex system has a specially patented and formulated lacquer within the paint that removes the need for this procedure.
 Furthermore normal hand applied clear coats as used with a conventional touch up paint change the tone of the colour leaving the repair even more visible.

 5. Is the repair permanent?

 Yes the Chipex system has a specially patented and formulated additive that hardens the paint once it has cured.
-The curing period is in the region of four weeks depending on weather conditions.
+The curing period is in the region of two weeks depending on weather conditions.

 6. When can I use a jet washer on the damaged area?